citp/privacy-policy-historical/w/we/web/webanalyticsworld.net.md

-> *The following text is extracted and transformed from the webanalyticsworld.net privacy policy that was archived on 2012-05-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120512174846id_/http%3A//www.webanalyticsworld.net/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the webanalyticsworld.net privacy policy that was archived on 2012-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121230061432id_/http%3A//www.webanalyticsworld.net/privacy) for the most accurate reproduction.*

-# Privacy
+# Privacy Policy

 Privacy: Safeguarding your information